Fufu: In Ghana

-Fufu made in Ghana

-In Twi, fufu or fufuo means "mash or mix", a soft and doughy staple food.
-It is believed to originate in what is now modern-day Ghana, by the Asante, the Akuapem, the Akyem, the Bono and the Fante people of the Akan ethnic group of Ghana and now generally accepted across the country.
-"Fufuo" also means "white" in Twi, and is likely derived from the whitish colour of the cassava component in Ghanaian fufu.
+It is believed to originate in what is now modern-day Ghana, by the Asante, the Akuapem, the Akyem, the Bono, and the Fante people of the Akan ethnic group of Ghana and now generally accepted across the country.
+According to historian Miller, "the word Fufu literally means white in Twi." and is likely derived from the whitish colour of the cassava component in Ghanaian fufu.
 In Ghana, it is made out of pieces of boiled cassava and/or other tubers such as plantain or cocoyam.
 It is mostly pounded together in a locally made wooden mortar (woduro) using a wooden pestle (woma).
-In between blows from the pestle, the mixture is turned by hand and water is gradually added till it becomes slurry, soft and sticky.
+In between blows from the pestle, the mixture is turned by hand, and water is gradually added until it becomes a soft, sticky dough.
 The mixture is then formed into a rounded slab and served.
-With the invention of the fufu machine preparation has become much less labour-intensive.
+With the invention of the fufu machine, preparation has become much less labour-intensive.
 The resulting food is eaten with liquid soups (nkwan) such as light soup (nkrakra nkwan), abenkwan (palm nut soup), nkatenkwan (peanut butter soup), and abunubunu soup.
-Today, it also features in Beninese cuisine, Cameroonian cuisine, Guinean cuisine, Nigerian cuisine, and Togolese cuisine, where it is eaten with hot pepper soup, okra, or other kinds of stew.
-Fufu's prevalence in West African subregions have been noted in literature produced by authors from that area.
-It is mentioned in Chinua Achebe's Things Fall Apart, for example.
+Today, it also features in Beninese cuisine, Cameroonian cuisine, Guinean cuisine, Congolese cuisine, Nigerian cuisine, and Togolese cuisine, where it is eaten with hot pepper soup, okra, or other kinds of stew.
 Fufu was a major cuisine of the Ashanti Empire.
-In Ghana, fufu, also known as fufuo, is white and sticky (if plantain is not mixed with the cassava when pounding).
+In Ghana, fufu, also known as fufuo, is white and sticky, if plantain is not mixed with the cassava when pounding.